UplinkNet: Practical Commercial 5G Standalone (SA) Uplink Throughput Prediction: Background

 By using the NSG test function, the upload stress test was conducted by continuously transmitting the data via HTTP POST protocol to the server.
 All of the RF parameters were saved to log files.
-Additionally, the GPS location and speed were also recorded for reference purposes.
-When applicable, the UE is placed on the side of the vehicle's window (as seen in Fig. \ref{fig:Placement}) to ensure the best signal reception and to eliminate the variable caused by the way the smartphone is being held.
-Training data consisted of 17 traces on commuter trains of six operators across four prefectures of Japan with each trace being collected at different times of the day.
-Furthermore, the mix of local, rapid, express, and limited express trains was used to collect the data to cover various mobility speeds.
-Due to SoftBank's network configuration, UE is usually automatically attached to frequency band n3, so the modem was modified to have band n3 and n28 disable for some of the traces.
-Overall, more than 12 hours of training data were collected.
+Additionally, the GPS location and mobility speed were also recorded for reference purposes.
+When applicable, the UE is placed on the side of the vehicle's window to ensure the best signal reception and to eliminate the variable caused by the way the smartphone is being held.
+Training data consisted of 40 traces with more than 35 hours of real-world drive tests in the capital cities of two countries.
+Each trace was collected at different times of the day on various types of vehicles and public transportation to cover a variety of mobility speeds.
+Due to SoftBank's network configuration, UE is usually automatically attached to frequency band n3, so the modem was modified to have band n3 and n28 disabled in some scenarios to collect the data on band n77.
+On the other hand, AIS barred n28 cells, preventing all UE from connecting altogether.
+Therefore, all data collected on AIS were from frequency band n41.
 The testing data was collected using the same procedure.
-The summary of both training and testing data can be seen in Table \ref{tab:TrainingData} and Table \ref{tab:TestingData}.
-The map can also be seen in Fig. \ref{fig:Trace}.
+The summary of testing data can be seen in Table \ref{tab:TestingDataSoftBank} and \ref{tab:TestingDataAIS}.